-- Pulverizer rollers in front of the seed tubes. - Ground driven seed meters. - Max seed tube spacing of 3 inches delivering seed between the pulverizer rollers and packer wheels. - Packer wheels pressing and firmly packing seed into the soil.
+- Pulverizer rollers in front of the seed tubes. - Ground driven seed meters. - Max seed tube spacing of 3 4 inches delivering seed between the pulverizer rollers and packer wheels.
+If seeder does not have tubes, equipment shall have the ability to uniformly spread seed. - Packer wheels pressing and firmly packing seed into the soil.